 Cemetery Walking Tour

-Walking Tour of Potters Field with Dr. Hanna
+Walking Tour with of the Phillips and Gilbert Cemeteries with Dr. Hanna

 Located on the southeast corner of Berkley and Pratt Streets, in the city’s Weir section, the Phillips Cemetery—also known as the Happy Hollow Cemetery or Locust Knoll—is the final resting place of several of the city’s sea captains.
 With approximately 100 graves ranging in age from the 17th to the 20th centuries, the cemetery also holds the graves of veterans of every war from the French and Indian War to the Civil War.